Dania-Abuhijleh/fall-2021/README.md

 This program takes a propositional formula and returns a list of formulas similar to the original one by substituting the operations in all possible combinations.
 You must provide a list of lists of operators, the operators in the same list can be substituted for one another.
 For example if I provide [['∨', '∧'], ['→', '↔'], ['¬']] this means '∨' and '∧' are interchangable for each other but not for '¬'.
 Mathematical operators and integers are also supported.

+Check the example files to see the syntax.
+Input a file with the formula on one line and the list of lists of operators on the next line.

 # Linux

 Download Python